Abstraction (linguistics): Syntax, semantics, and pragmatics

 The relation between abstraction and Morris' influential trichotomy is a matter of ongoing discussion.

 Emic units

 A kind of abstraction commonly considered in linguistics is the phoneme, which abstracts speech sounds in such a way as to neglect details that cannot serve to differentiate meaning.
 Other analogous kinds of abstractions (sometimes called "emic units") include morphemes, graphemes and lexemes.

+Metaphor

+Paul Ricœur in his book The Rule of Metaphor details metaphor as a special type of abstraction of the shared connotation of two (superficially) different words.